VPS Security; How To Secure Your VPS to Not Get Hacked?

 Is VPS Safe?

+now, you know how to secure your vps.
 Modern VPS hosting service providers take utmost care to protect customer data with a high level of VPS security.
 It is good to be aware of some of the hidden backdoors.
 Use the given methods to upgrade your system to create a barrier between the hacker and your vital server files.
-Let us know in the comment box what steps you are taking to secure VPS server.
-If you are willing to get more details, check this post .
+Let us know in the comment box what steps you are taking to secure the VPS server.